|This is Chapter 1, Part 2 from the Copywriting for Social Media guide.|

 It’s important for you to first understand the platforms where your posts will be published and some of the unique qualities of each one.

-Let’s look at the differences between Facebook, Twitter, LinkedIn and Instagram:
+So, let’s look at the differences between Facebook, Twitter, LinkedIn, and Instagram!

-- Facebook pages give brands a dedicated space to build up their community projects or products, plug events and generate discussions as well as commenting.
+- Facebook pages give brands a dedicated space to build up their community projects or products, plug events, and generate discussions.

 - If you post on Facebook on behalf of a brand, you’ll want to make sure you can write interesting stuff that would drive people to your website and landing pages.